 The thing I loved the most about Lancia is that they look and feel old-school.
 Imagine a Ferrari or a Porsche passing by.
 What would be anyone’s initial reactions?
 No, it’s not that the driver is a petrol head.
 HELL NO!
 It is that the owner is rich and that car doesn’t guarantee his love or passion for cars.
 But for owners of car’s like an Alfa or a Lancia, you just conclude that he loves his car irrespective of the fact that how rich or broke he is.
 You don’t own them for showing off, but you genuinely love them for their sound and drivability, the old-school feel associated with them and every other thing it has to offer.

 Earlier last year, I had an opportunity to drive a Fiat Barchetta.
 Thanks to my old garage guys.
 It was not an easy car.
 Especially the clutch.
 The travel was so less but it was so heavy.
 My GTI had 3 times more clutch travel but never gave me cramps though it has a heavy clutch as well.
 This was like doing a 150 kg squat.
 I cannot put in words how heavy the clutch was.
-After that 2 km drive when I parked the car, I had cramp in my left calf muscle.
+After that 2 km drive when I parked the car, I had cramps in my left calf muscle.
 I mean a proper cramp that I had to sit down and stretch my muscle a bit.
 The pain remained for 2-3 whole days, giving me goosebumps at night thinking of that car.
 Imagine getting stuck with that car in a traffic block.
-It would have anal raped my calf and would have tore it apart into two pieces.
+It would have done my calf and would have tore it apart.
 Now that is something I call a car.
 It is same like the lady you had sex with 2 days back because now, each time your groin moves, you feel the burning sensation resultant of the passionate night you spent with her.
 Once your groin is fine, you will definitely want to go back and meet her.
 In case of cars, it’s the same or even more intense.

 Recently I drove around a basic Toyota Yaris, and from an enthusiast pov it was pathetic.
 The thing wouldn’t stay in straight line and once you take your hands off the steering wheel, it wobbles.
 I realize how the people driving Toyota Yaris end up between the trucks and other vehicles.
 It was sad.